-Department of Economics procedures for appealing a mark can be found here: https://economics.uwo.ca/undergraduate/program_counselling/responsibilities_policies.html#a ppeals.
+Department of Economics procedures for appealing a mark can be found here: https://economics.uwo.ca/undergraduate/program_counselling/responsibilities_policies.ht ml#appeals.
 The Department will not consider an appeal unless an attempt has been made to settle the matter with the instructor first.
 Students who remain dissatisfied with the outcome may proceed to submit an appeal to econugrd@uwo.ca.
 Please follow the instructions and use the appeal form shown in the above link.

-7. Systematic adjustments of a class grade distribution (either up or down) can occur in Economics courses.
-The fact that grades have been adjusted is not grounds for an appeal.

-- 8. Note the following add and drop deadlines: - Deadline to add a second term half course: Tuesday, January 17, 2023 - Deadline to drop a second term half course: Tuesday, March 7, 2023
+- 7. Systematic adjustments of a class grade distribution (either up or down) can occur in Economics courses.
+The fact that grades have been adjusted is not grounds for an appeal. - 8.
+Note the following add and drop deadlines: - Deadline to ADD OR DROP a first term full or half course: Fri, Sept 15, 2023 - Deadline to WITHDRAW from a first term full or half course: Mon, Nov 13, 2023